jeffrey-w/Extra.Guard/Extra.Guard/docs/md/getting-started.md

 do so.

 There are plenty of other methods for common validation scenarios.
-In addition, if you need to test arguments against an arbitrary predicate using the `Violation` method.
+In addition, You may test arguments against an arbitrary predicate using the `Violation` method.
 Let's say that arguments to parameter `s` of `Bar` ought to match a given regular expression.
 We can achieve this as follows.

 ```csharp
 public class Foo